kanglicheng/code-school/full-stack-project/resources/cdns/paperclip.md

       end
     end
 ```
-Run `rake db:migrate` and you're good to go!
+Run `rails db:migrate` and you're good to go!

 ## Upload and display images in your views